-Italy, when seen from abroad, can look like a wonderland, and Italian Culture as a lovely collection of old-fashioned, genuine habits that contribute to create a unique atmosphere.
-Yet, every culture is a world of its own, and in the Italian culture you can find habits that, while considered totally normal by locals, may be preceived rude by a foreigner.
+When seen from abroad, Italy can look like a wonderland, and Italian Culture as a lovely collection of old-fashioned, genuine habits that contribute to creating a unique atmosphere.
+Yet, every Culture is a world of its own, and in the Italian Culture, you can find habits that, while considered totally normal by locals, may be perceived rude by a foreigner.

-We will try to begin with the most obvious examples, those habits that you don’t actually need to get in intimate contact with Italians to notice.
-Self-evident and, somehow, disturbing to a foreigner, even if he or she is just a tourist.
+We will begin with the most prominent examples, those habits that you don’t actually need to get in intimate contact with Italians to notice.
+Self-evident and, somehow, disturbing to foreigners, even if they are just a tourist.